jleenman/vassal-admin/README.md

 ### Description

-This plugin removes most of the WordPress branding and adds some customizations to the Back-end.
+This plugin removes most of the WordPress branding and adds some customisations to the Back-end.

 ### Installation
 - Install into the WordPress plugins directory and activate.